Bonsai in Tokyo 盆栽

 - Shunkaen Bonsai Museum

-Open every day except Monday; from Akihabara, take the Sobu Line, get off at Koiwa, take the south exit, get on bus 76 and get off at the stop Keiyouguchi.
+- Access: From Akihabara, take the Sobu Line, get off at Koiwa, take the south exit, get on bus 76 and get off at the stop Keiyouguchi.

 - Ueno Green Club

-Open every day except Wednesday; on the Yamanote line, get off at Ueno.
+- Access: Take the Yamanote line, get off at Ueno.

 Bonsai at home?

 Once you learn the art of cutting, it is normal to want to bring a bonsai home.
 Be careful, the shipping procedure is extremely complex and can lead to the destruction of the plant.
-Getting a bonsai out of Japan is rather simple (you just to have all the papers in order), the arrival in other countries is more delicate.
+Getting a bonsai out of Japan is rather simple (you just to have all the papers in order), the arrival in other countries is more complicated.

 Between plant disease controls, quarantine at your expense and drastic conditions, the price can rise very quickly ... and the general opinion of all specialists is that it is not the best idea to bring back a Japanese bonsai to your home country.